siberoloji/siberoloji.github.io/content/en/blog/macOS-iOS/2024-10-23-how-to-troubleshoot-common-issues-on-your-iphone-16.md

-* If the issue persists, consider resetting all settings under **Settings &gt; General &gt; Reset &gt; Reset All Settings**.
+* If the issue persists, consider resetting all settings under **Settings > General > Reset > Reset All Settings**.
 This won’t delete your data but will reset system settings.